JohnnyBoomKek/url_parser/README.md

 To give the app a shot on your local machine you are going to have to:

--Make sure you have python3 installed
+- Make sure you have python3 installed

--clone this repo
+- clone this repo

--create a virtual enviroment with:
+- create a virtual enviroment with:
 ```
     python -m venv venvname
     (venv being the name of your env.)